The WSIB shall not review the future economic loss (FEL) payments more than 60 months post-initial FEL determination, unless:

 - is likely, in the WSIB’s opinion to result in a redetermination of the degree of permanent impairment, or

-- after the 60-month post-initial FEL determination, the worker suffers a significant temporary deterioration in his or her condition that is related to the injury.
+- after the 60-month post-initial FEL determination, the worker suffers a significant temporary deterioration in their condition that is related to the injury.

 The purpose of this policy is to outline when the final FEL benefit review is conducted and how exceptional cases are addressed.

 Except where noted, the final FEL benefit review must occur before the end of the 60-month post-initial FEL determination.
-In preparation for the final review, the WSIB initiates a review at 55 months post-initial FEL determination by requesting that the worker provide information relating to his or her
+In preparation for the final review, the WSIB initiates a review at 55 months post-initial FEL determination by requesting that the worker provide information relating to their:

 - earnings/income including Canada Pension Plan/Quebec Pension Plan disability benefits paid because of the work-related injury/disease, see 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits